 - Challenge students to go further.
 If you respond only with short, positive statements, “this is so great!” you will diminish the effectiveness in two ways.
 First, you are the model so others will follow your lead and post short responses without much substance.
 Second, you won’t be building trust with your students.
 Students question the authenticity of exclusively positive feedback.
 They want you to help them grow, learn, expand, develop, get better at whatever you are helping them with.

 If you regularly ask students to add more to their response (expand on something) or if you ask them questions that get at underlying notions and assumptions, or challenge them to go beyond their comfort zone, they will rise to the occasion!
 Don’t be afraid to ask more of them.

 - Personal.
 Try recording your voice for feedback and uploading the audio file to the discussion.
 Keep it to 2 or 3 minutes.
 There is something magical about hearing your teacher’s voice guiding you on your learning journey.
 Your students will be totally delighted!
 (The technical part of this is very easy to do).

 - Provides a summary and points to the future – At the end of a discussion, post a summary of the main points from the conversation.
 You can use the opportunity to reinforce the content as well as creating a space of support for their input.

 Use these guidelines and you will be well on your way to leading an amazing community of learners in meaningful dialogue and engagement.
 A course with an active discussion at its heart is distinctive and remarkable, by providing top value to students.
-With higher value, your course will be in higher demand, and students will be raving about it.
+With a higher value, your course will be in higher demand, and students will be raving about it.
 Writing testimonials, posting on social media, and telling their friends about your leadership in fostering learning communities.

 As another example of how to construct useful questions, here are two prompts to encourage discussion about the ideas presented in this post.
 I’d love to hear from you!
 And in the spirit of service to each other, I invite you to follow the “post once, reply twice” principle –